jkrek17/lsrMap/README.md

 ### Filtering

-1. **By Report Type**: Check/uncheck report type chips in the filter panel
+1. **By Report Type**: Check/uncheck report type chips in the filter panel (applies to both LSR and PNS reports)
+   - Clicking a weather type button immediately updates the map without needing to click "Get Data"
+   - All filters active = show all reports
+   - No filters active = hide all reports
+   - Some filters active = show only matching reports
-2. **By Date Range**: Use date pickers or preset buttons (Last 24h, Last 7 days, etc.)
+2. **By Date Range**: Use date pickers or preset buttons (Last 24h, Last 48h, Last Week, Custom)
-3. **By Region**: Select a state or region from the dropdown
+3. **By Region**: Select a state or region from the dropdown to automatically filter and zoom
-4. **Quick Filters**: Use preset buttons for Severe, Winter, or Precipitation reports
+4. **Quick Filters**: Use preset buttons for:
+   - **Severe**: Tornado, Hail, Wind, Thunderstorm
+   - **Winter**: Snow, Ice
+   - **Precipitation**: Rain, Flood

+### PNS (Public Information Statements)

+PNS reports are automatically parsed from NWS products:
+- **Metadata Parsing**: Automatically extracts location, type, magnitude, and description from PNS text
+- **Fallback Locations**: Uses WFO office coordinates when metadata is unavailable
+- **Type Matching**: Intelligently matches PNS types to weather filters (Snow, Rain, Wind, Temperature, etc.)
+- **Filtering**: PNS markers respect the same weather type filters as LSR reports
+- **Performance**: Same performance optimizations apply (viewport filtering, zoom limits, MAX_MARKERS)
+- **Integration**: Included in report counts, statistics, and data exports

 ### Keyboard Shortcuts